HL7/uv-dx-pq/input/pagecontent/impurities.md

 </table>

 ### Description of Components
+**Diagnostic Report**: Contains all rest results as a group and captures conclusions

+**Document Reference**: Document(s) of any kind, including a diagram or image

+**Medication**: Describes the batches that underwent testing

 **Medicinal Product Definition**: The drug product (Stelbat tablets, 20mg)

-**Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)

-**Medication**: Describes the batches that underwent testing

 **Observation**: The results of a specific test

-**Diagnostic Report**: Contains all rest results as a group and captures conclusions

 **Organization**: The company/site that performed the testing or manufacturing

+**Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)

 ### Examples
 **CTD section samples** (PDF):